andrew/ultimate-awesome/README.md

 - [awesome-wpgraphql](https://github.com/ramyareye/awesome-wpgraphql) - Awesome list of WPGraphQL.
 - [awesome-gaze-estimation-new](https://github.com/RichardoMrMu/awesome-gaze-estimation-new) - Material about gaze estimation or gaze tracking for codes, papers and demos.
 - [awesome-bookmarks](https://github.com/rommelmamedov/awesome-bookmarks) - A list of awesome and useful websites that should be in your bookmarks. 👾🤖.
+- [awesome-oss-research-data](https://github.com/sboysel/awesome-oss-research-data) - A (curated) list of empirical research and datasets in the space of Open Source Software.
 - [awesome-bad-apple](https://github.com/sortedcord/awesome-bad-apple) - A curated list of all platforms where people have been successful in playing "Bad Apple" song from Touhou Video Game Franchise.
 - [tech-in-nepal](https://github.com/sparshrestha/tech-in-nepal) - Curated list of startups, companies and models of entrepreneurship from Nepalese in Technology.
 - [awesome-creators-chatgpt](https://github.com/thumbnailpeak-head/awesome-creators-chatgpt) - A curated list of awesome GPTs for creators .
+- [awesome-ICA](https://github.com/tpl2go/awesome-ICA) - A list of resources related to Independent Component Analysis.
 - [awesome-tools](https://github.com/tsunejui/awesome-tools) - A curated list of tools and libraries I found.
 - [awesome-CXL](https://github.com/twicy/awesome-CXL) - This is a repo listing papers/blogs/news related to CXL.
 Let's take the leap to Next-Gen memory system with the awesome CXL.
 - [awesome-vietnamese-language](https://github.com/virusvn/awesome-vietnamese-language) - All about Vietnamese.